hauthorn/hauthorn.github.io/_posts/2016-07-16-freelance-work.markdown

 title:  "Freelance work"
 date:   2016-07-16 12:00:00 +0200
 categories: freelance work
-excerpt: I've been build business and e-commerce websites for graphical agencies and my own client for 5 years professionally.
+excerpt: I've been building business and e-commerce websites for graphical agencies and my own client for 5 years professionally.
 Here is some of the work, that I'm allowed to disclose.
 image: /assets/images/businessparkstruer.jpg
 ---